 Select the standard “Cinnamon” option unless you experience graphics issues such as black screens or visual artifacts.
 The “Cinnamon (Software Rendering)” mode bypasses GPU acceleration and works reliably on systems with incompatible graphics drivers.

-Install Optional Nemo Extensions
+Install Optional Cinnamon Nemo Extensions on Debian

 Nemo, the Cinnamon file manager, supports extensions that add functionality to the right-click context menu.
 These extensions integrate archive handling, file comparison, and cloud storage directly into the file browser: